lschierer/HP_Stuff/packages/greenwood/src/pages/Bookmarks/ResponsibleAdults.md

     <dd>Author: [Ravengrad](https://www.fanfiction.net/u/4096861/Ravengrad)</dd>
     <dd>Published: 2020-03-16</dd>
     <dd>Comments: I dislike the way the choice of title and some of the handling of
-        the first scenes legitimizes [Harry]'s choice in this, but it is for the time after he leaves non-magical care that I am noting this story.
+        the first scenes legitimises [Harry]'s choice in this, but it is for the time after he leaves non-magical care that I am noting this story.
 The idea that a few adults merely needed a slight push to rock them off of dead centre is an interesting one.
 I think the author did reasonably but